 Additionally, the ‘BBNet’ package can account for feedback loops within the system over varying timescales [8].
 It can be used to develop hypotheses which can be tested empirically [8], produce results which inform policy [20], capture community and management group understanding [18], and address concerns and facilitate dialogue with practitioners [18].
 However, it can also produce meaningful research outputs in their own right and gain understanding of complex system dynamics.

 While we have focussed on the use of the models in environmental problems, their application does not need to be restricted to this, and use in financial systems, molecular biology, political sciences, and many other disciplines are likely possible (as an example, the ‘BBNet’ package has been used to model the high level financial and political landscape of the UK and predict how different outcomes of the 2024 general election would change this landscape [29]).

+Author Contributions:

+Conceptualization: VDA, ARC, RS; Data Curation VDA, RS; Methodology RS; Software VDA, RS; Visualisation VDA; Writing Original Draft VDA, ARC, RS; Writing Review and Editing VDA, ARC, RS

+Competing Interests:

+The authors have declared that no competing interests exist.

+Financial Disclosure:

+The author(s) received no specific funding for this work.

 References